dosaki/swords-and-quills/README.md

 ## Units
 ### Armies
 When you create an army it appears in the region sidebar as a square with the number of individuals in that army.
-Clicks it to move the army to another territory.
+Click it to move the army to another territory.

 To the left side of the army list, you can merge and split your armies further.